Definitions and examples of how to calculate wt%, molarity and prepare dilutions

 The solution assumes the characteristics of the solvent (i.e., its phase) when the solvent is the larger fraction of the mixture, as is commonly the case.
 From this, the solute is usually the component of a solution present in the lesser amount.

+Solubility is the ability of a solute to dissolve in a solvent.
 The solubility of a substance in another is not unlimited, and how much solute you can solve in a solvent varies a lot.
+Tabulated values of solubility refer to max grams of solute in a given amount of the solvent.

 The concentration of a solute in a solution is can be given as